wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 Now, you are ready to set up Git publishing and publish the application.

 > [AZURE.NOTE]
-> These are the same steps noted at the end of the **Create an Azure web site and set up Git publishing** section above.
+> These are the same steps noted at the end of the **Create an Azure web app and set up Git publishing** section above.

 1. Open GitBash (or a terminal, if Git is in your `PATH`), change directories to the root directory of your application (the **registration** directory), and run the following commands: